ipfs/specs/src/http-gateways/path-gateway.md

 - [application/x-tar](https://en.wikipedia.org/wiki/Tar_(computing)) – returns a UnixFS tree (files and directories) as a [TAR](https://en.wikipedia.org/wiki/Tar_(computing)) stream.
 Returned tree starts at a DAG which name is the same as the terminus segment.
 Produces 406 Not Acceptable for content that is not UnixFS.
 - [application/vnd.ipld.dag-json](https://www.iana.org/assignments/media-types/application/vnd.ipld.dag-json) – Returns the block when CID codec is `dag-json`.
 Implementations MAY validate block data before returning.
 SHOULD produce 406 Not Acceptable when the CID codec does not match.
 - [application/vnd.ipld.dag-cbor](https://www.iana.org/assignments/media-types/application/vnd.ipld.dag-cbor) – Returns the block when CID codec is `dag-cbor`.
 Implementations MAY validate block data before returning.
 SHOULD produce 406 Not Acceptable when the CID codec does not match.
-- [application/json](https://www.iana.org/assignments/media-types/application/json) – Returns the block when CID codec is `json`.
+- [application/json](https://www.iana.org/assignments/media-types/application/json) – For blocks with CID codec `json`, returns block data as `application/json`.
 Implementations MAY validate block data before returning.
-SHOULD produce 406 Not Acceptable when the CID codec does not match.
+For deserialized UnixFS files that represent text files with valid JSON, implementations SHOULD allow serving the file content as `application/json` regardless of the CID codec being `dag-pb` or `raw`.
+SHOULD produce 406 Not Acceptable in all other cases.
 - [application/cbor](https://www.iana.org/assignments/media-types/application/cbor) – Returns the block when CID codec is `cbor`.
 Implementations MAY validate block data before returning.
 SHOULD produce 406 Not Acceptable when the CID codec does not match.
 - [application/vnd.ipfs.ipns-record](https://www.iana.org/assignments/media-types/application/vnd.ipfs.ipns-record) – requests a verifiable :cite[ipns-record] to be returned.
 Produces 400 Bad Request if the content is not under the IPNS namespace, or contains a path.
 - [text/html](https://html.spec.whatwg.org/) – returns a human-readable representation of the requested data which may include a link to download the raw data.